Gibellula attenboroughii

 Gibellula attenboroughii is a species of parasitoid fungus found on arachnids.
 It was first discovered in 2021 during the BBC Winterwatch television series and is named after the naturalist and broadcaster David Attenborough.
 It parasitises the spiders Meta menardi and Metellina merianae.
-G. attenboroughii has only been recorded from island of Ireland, although there are specimens of Gibellula tentatively identified as G. attenboroughii known from Wales.
+G. attenboroughii has only been recorded on the island of Ireland & in Western Sweden, although there are specimens of Gibellula tentatively identified as G. attenboroughii known from Wales.
 The spiders the fungus parasitises are found predominantly in caves and man-made spaces like cellars and culverts.
 Spiders infected by the fungus undergo behavioural changes that lead them to move to more open areas before dying, facilitating the dispersal of the fungal spores.

 Taxonomy

 The species was first discovered in 2021 during the BBC Winterwatch television series.
 An infected Metellina merianae spider was found on the ceiling of an abandoned gunpowder storeroom at Castle Espie, located in County Down, Northern Ireland.
 The specimen was provisionally identified as Gibellula pulchra.
 The BBC sent images of the specimen to H.C.
 Evans, suggesting that the specimen might represent a new species of Gibellula.
 This hypothesis was discussed in the following year's Springwatch series, following which the specimen was removed from the storeroom and sent for examination.
 Analysis of the morphology of the fungus in the wild and in culture, as well as genetic data, led to the description of G. attenboroughii as a new species distinct from G. pulchra.
 Genetic data supports the position of Gibellula attenboroughii in the G. pulchra complex, but its exact relationships with close species such as G. flava are speculative.

 Gibellula attenboroughii is named after the naturalist and broadcaster David Attenborough, who served as controller of BBC 2 and helped develop the Natural History Unit of BBC Studios, which produced the documentary during which this species was discovered.
+Popular science reporting informally described the fungus as turning the spiders into "zombies".